owulveryck/blog/content/post/linearregression.md

 The family tradition is to come back with a bunch of "Pains au Chocolat" (which, are, you can trust me, simply excellent).

 - _hello sir, I'd like 4 of your excellent "pains au chocolat" please_
-- _I'm sorry, I don't have any pains au chocolat nor any croissant anymore_
+- _I'm sorry, I don't have any "pains au chocolat" nor any "croissant" anymore_
 - _what?
 How is it possible ?_
 - _everything has been sold._
 - _too bad..._